Pew Research Center estimates that over 10,000 Baby Boomers cross the retirement threshold each day.

 A COLA rider provides for increases in the monthly payments, based on a measure of inflation.
-Your benefit payments can increased based on the Consumer Price Index (CPI), which is provided by the Bureau of Labor Statistics, or as a level percentage increase.
-For example, you can select a specific percentage.
-(Inflation rates average 2 to 3 percent).
+Your benefit payments can increase based on the Consumer Price Index (CPI), provided by the Bureau of Labor Statistics or as a level percentage increase.

 How Annuities are Taxed